wso2/cellery/docs/installation-options.md

 ## Cellery runtime installation options

 ### Basic vs. complete installations
 When it comes to installing Cellery, you could choose between the basic or complete installation options.
-When you run the `cellery setup` command, you can choose to either install the basic or complete version.
+When you run the `cellery setup` command, you can select to either install the basic or complete version.
 The basic installation would require less resources in comparison to the complete installation.
 The following table offers a comparison between what you would get.